In sheet

 Today meeting the customer specifications is not enough: we must prove to our customer that our process is very unlikely to produce a single part outside the specs.

-We use the process capability metrics to measure to what extent is our process able to systematically satisfy the customer (meet the customer specs).
+We use the process capability metrics to estimate to what extent is our process able to systematically satisfy the customer (meet the specs).

-Imagine you measure a critical dimension of the parts you just received from your supplier and they are all within your the spec limit
+Imagine you measure a critical dimension of the parts you just received from your supplier, and they are all within your spec limit following this distribution

-In the old times you would just accept these parts.
+In the old times you would just accept these parts, since they all meet the specs.
 But those parts close to the spec limit will probably cause you problems.
 Also:

 Process Capability

 Assuming our process is stable the histogram characterizes the process behavior.
-We need to compare this with the customer requirements represented by the specs.
+We need to compare this with the customer requirements represented by the spec limits.

 Process Capability Index Cp

-The process capability index Cp is the rate between the spec range specified by the customer and our process variation measured by six times the standard deviation:
+The process capability index Cp is the rate between the spec range specified by the customer spec limits, and our process variation measured by six times its standard deviation:

 Cp = (USL -LSL) / (6 σ)